What are the Donetsk and Luhansk People’s Republics?

 Aiden Aslin, 28, Shaun Pinner, 48, and Brahim Saadoun, reportedly a student studying in Kyiv, were arrested in April and accused of fighting with the Ukrainian army, their sentencing the latest outrage since Russian president Vladimir Putin announced his “special military operation” on 24 February.

-Mr Putin declared in a televised address that day that he hoped to “de-Nazify and demilitarise” Ukraine’s government, a spurious rationale that only served to draw a line under the West’s diplomatic efforts to avert calamity.
+Mr Putin declared in a televised address that day that he hoped to “de-Nazify and demilitarise” his western neighbour’s government, a spurious rationale that only served to draw a line under European and American diplomatic efforts to avert calamity.

-Explosions were reported soon afterwards on the outskirts of the eastern cities of Kharkiv, Kramatorsk, Mariupol, as well as the capital Kyiv.
+Explosions were reported soon afterwards on the outskirts of the eastern cities of Kharkiv, Kramatorsk and Mariupol, as well as the capital Kyiv.

-Ukrainian president Volodymyr Zelensky swiftly introduced martial law, while he remained in Kyiv to bravely lead the defence.
+Ukrainian president Volodymyr Zelensky swiftly introduced martial law, while he remained in the capital to bravely lead the defence and rally the international community to send more weapons, more armoured vehicles and more military aid.

+Almost four months on, the fighting continues to rage as the attempted conquest proves to be anything but the formality Moscow appears to have expected, not least thanks to the heroic resistance mounted by the Ukrainian people.

-Almost four months on, fighting continues to rage with thousands of people killed on both sides – including many Ukranian civilians and children – and atrocities alleged against Russian soldiers, including torture, rape and murder.
+Thousands of people have nevertheless been killed on both sides – including many civilians and children – and atrocities alleged against Russian soldiers, including torture, rape and murder.

 Tensions in Eastern Europe had simmered since December 2021 when Russia stationed an estimated 130,000 soldiers along its western border and then another 30,000 in Belarus, consistently denying it had any attention of making incursions into Ukraine.

-Frantic negotiations were pursued by the likes of US secretary of state Antony Blinken, French president Emmanuel Macron, German chancellor Olaf Scholz and UK foreign secretary Liz Truss in the hope of securing the peace, all of which ultimately failed.
+Frantic negotiations were pursued by the likes of US secretary of state Antony Blinken, French president Emmanuel Macron, German chancellor Olaf Scholz and UK foreign secretary Liz Truss in the hope of securing the peace, all of which ultimately proved futile.

 The situation escalated drastically in the days before the fighting began when Mr Putin formally recognised two enclaves held by pro-Russian separatist groups, both located within Ukraine’s eastern Donets Basin (or “Donbas”) region, as independent states.

-Denis Pushilin and Leonid Pasechnik, leaders of the self-proclaimed Donetsk People’s Republic (DPR) and Luhansk People’s Republic (LPR) respectively, made a direct appeal to the Kremlin and asked for military and financial aid.
+Denis Pushilin and Leonid Pasechnik, leaders of the self-proclaimed Donetsk People’s Republic (DPR) and Luhansk People’s Republic (LPR) respectively, made a direct appeal to the Kremlin and asked for its support.

 The Russian leader duly informed his security council that it was necessary that their appeals be considered seriously.

-Mr Putin was told by his predecessor, Dmitry Medvedev, now deputy chair of the council, that he believed a majority of Russians would support the two regions’ claims, adding that around 800,000 Russian citizens lived in the DPR and LPR.
+Mr Putin was told by his predecessor, Dmitry Medvedev, now deputy chair of the council, that he believed a majority of Russians would support the two would-be republics’ claims, adding that around 800,000 Russian citizens lived in the DPR and LPR.

-Recognition of their status as independent states quickly followed, giving Mr Putin a pretext to send troops across the border while arguing that he was doing so to protect the people of those breakaway regions as fellow allies against Kyiv.
+Recognition of their status as sovereign states quickly followed, giving Mr Putin a pretext to send troops across the border while arguing that he was doing so to protect the people of those breakaway regions as fellow allies against Kyiv.

 The international community immediately criticised the decision, with the UN Security Council expressing “great concern”.